Anna Mowbray

-Anna Jane Mowbray (born July 1983) is a New Zealand entrepreneur and businessperson.
+Anna Jane Mowbray (born July 1983) is a New Zealand entrepreneur and businesswoman.
 Together with her brothers Mat and Nick, she leads the Chinese toy manufacturer ZURU; her role is chief operating officer.
 Using her contacts in China, she organised the delivery of personal protective equipment to New Zealand early on during the COVID-19 pandemic.

 Early life

 Mowbray grew up in Cambridge, New Zealand, and was educated at St Peter's School.
 Her parents owned a dairy farm in Cambridge.

-ZURU
+Zuru

-Her brothers relocated to Hong Kong in 2003 to set up a toy manufacturing company and soon moved to China.
+Her brothers relocated to Hong Kong in 2003 to set up the toy manufacturing company Zuru (stylised as ZURU) and soon moved to China.
 She joined them in China in 2005.
-First based in Guangzhou, the company was shifted to Shenzhen to be closer to Hong Kong (where international buyers come to) and because the Shenzhen workforce is more highly educated.
-As of 2020, Mowbray was ZURU's chief operating officer.
+First based in Guangzhou, the company was shifted to Shenzhen to be closer to Hong Kong (where international buyers come to) and because the Shenzhen workforce is claimed to be more highly educated.
+As of 2020, Mowbray was Zuru's chief operating officer.

 COVID-19 response

 Mowbray relocated from Hong Kong to Coatesville north of Auckland in late January 2020 as schools had shut in Hong Kong due to the COVID-19 pandemic.
 Having experienced the rapid progression of the pandemic in China and Hong Kong, she publicly spoke out on 13 March 2020 and urged the New Zealand government to close the borders to all but returning residents.
-At the end of March, Mowbray foresaw that there would be a world shortage of personal protective equipment (PPE) and pulled together a team of ZURU staff based in New Zealand and China to procure product.
+At the end of March, Mowbray foresaw that there would be a world shortage of personal protective equipment (PPE) and pulled together a team of Zuru staff based in New Zealand and China to procure product.
 She worked closely with Rob Fyfe, who was appointed by the New Zealand government to undertake business liaison.
-Several cargo planes chartered by ZURU from Air New Zealand started arriving in New Zealand from early April.
+Several cargo planes chartered by Zuru from Air New Zealand arrived in New Zealand from early April.